The best museums in Barcelona

 ,regionOfInterest=(1024,682.5))

 Chelsea is a safe and spacious environment, ideal for families.
-The playgrounds in Battersea Park, the interactive exhibitions at the National Army Museum, or simply walking through the pedestrian areas of Duke of York Square make it a perfect plan to enjoy with children of all ages.
+The playgrounds of Battersea Park, the interactive exhibitions at the National Army Museum, or simply walking through the pedestrian areas of Duke of York Square make it a perfect plan to enjoy with children of all ages.

 ,regionOfInterest=(997.5,772.5))